nada1267/udacity-projects/Creat_your_own_image_classifier/README.md

 **🎯part two: Command Line Application**

 **overview**:
-this a python program used a pretrained neueral network to classify images using python conepts to aplly it it's a great and useful program.
+this a python program used neueral network to classify images using python conepts to apply it , it's a great and useful program.

 **🔎Package Imports**